SnS-Net/Usefull-Scripts/README.md

 - [zerotier_install.sh](scripts/zerotier_install.sh) 🌐 - Simplify ZeroTier installation and configuration on your Linux system.
 - [ping_my_stuff.sh](scripts/ping_my_stuff.sh) 📡 - Swiftly assess the availability of multiple hosts with a simple ping.
-- [ide_me.sh](scripts/ide_me.sh) 📊 - A scripting IDE tailored for Linux and network engineers, complete with terminal monitoring.

 Delve into these scripts to streamline your Linux endeavors.
 We're confident you'll discover their tremendous value!